-College football’s 150th season means fans can look back on the sport and (as college football fans LOVE to do) debate each other until they’re blue in the face about anything and everything.
-Naturally, one of the hottest debates this year, and every year, is about the best quarterback to ever play.
+College football’s 150th season meant fans could look back on the sport and (as college football fans LOVE to do) debate each other until they’re blue in the face about anything and everything.
+Naturally, one of the hottest debates each and every year is about the best quarterback to ever play.
 In the NFL, that debate is over.
 But in college, greatness is defined numerous ways depending on when and where each football player starred.

 Welp, get ready to pull your hair out if you’re not a fan of former Florida Gators quarterback Tim Tebow.
 He’s been named the best college quarterback ever.

 SportingNews compiled a list of the 10 greatest signal callers in college football history, a list that begins with the 2007 Heisman Trophy winner from Florida.